 Please Do Not: Have monthly posts calling for new advertisers and cram your sidebar with a ridiculous amount of ads - especially if they're from from brands that you would personally never wear.
 If you wouldn't, your followers probably won't either - they follow you because they like what you like.

-Wear clothing offered to your from brands that you like, and that fit your personal style.
+Please Do: Wear clothing offered to your from brands that you like, and that fit your personal style.
 Free clothing is awesome, and if you do if right your readers won't care.

 Please Do Not: Throw on any old rag offered to you by someone just because it's free, or change your style to incorporate "Courtesy Of" clothing.
 When you start wearing head-to-toe gifted clothing, readers feel alienated - suddenly they're not reading about their favourite blogger anymore, they're being force-fed a product.